 As long as you’re following the rules of progression and intensity you’re weights will increase a lot faster than you think.

 The absolute highest level of intensity that any set should be performed at is to the point of concentric muscular failure, I recommend 1 rep short of complete failure to help decrease the chance for injury.

 Unless you’re very experienced stay away from advanced moves like forced reps or slow negatives, these are not recommended.

 These moves if done to often or incorrectly is a sure fire way to injure yourself besides, these they are not necessary to create muscle growth anyway.

 Simply take each set 1 rep short of complete muscular failure, or until you’re physically unable to perform the exercise with proper technique.

-Nothing will guarantee that you’ll never be injured but following these tips will drastically reduce the risk of it happenning.
+Nothing will guarantee that you’ll never be injured, but following these tips will drastically reduce the risk of it happening.

 Getting a sufficient amount of deep, restful sleep on a consistent basis is a far more important factor when it comes to maximizing muscle growth, fat loss and overall health than most people think.

 - Keeps your energy levels, mood, brain function and motivation at peak levels to improve your performance in and out of the gym.